eProsima/Integration-Service-docs/docs/libraries.rst

 Transformation Libraries
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Integration Service allows us to define transformation functions that will be applied on each :ref:`connector`.
+Integration Service allows us to define transformation functions that will be applied to each :ref:`connector`.
-Transformation functions are static functions that receives the input data, apply some transformation and stores the result in the output data.
+Transformation functions are static functions that receive the input data, apply some transformation and stores the result in the output data.
 The connector will be configured with the function to call in each case.
 There is a static data prototype in `resource/templatelib.cpp <https://github.com/eProsima/Integration-Service/blob/master/resource/templatelib.cpp>`__:

-These functions must have one of following interfaces:
+These functions must have one of the following interfaces:

 Static Data
 ~~~~~~~~~~~